arundeep78/airflow/Airflow_kind_readme.md

 16. But why?
 Where is the block for registry-1.docker.io in the original/default setup when everything else is working?
 This may be a search later, but for now need to see what can I need to change so that this change remains in the node image even when I delete the kind cluster and restart it.
 Is it a docker change or something need to be added to the kind cluster's config.yaml? as I change in docker then it will be for every docker/kind instance.
 Maybe better to find image/cluster specific solution.

-## Solved

-After 2 days of trying to find the rootcause of the issue, I tried to change change the Kind node images [Procedure details below](#alternate-way-change-the-node-image-version-once-again).
-That solution worked without problems.

-I came to this node image version again i.e. 1.20 and started the cluster again.
-This time I could reach out to the registry-1.docker.io!

-Once tested I tried to install airflow with helm and that worked as well!

-Temporary glitch or the node image version 1.23 changed somthing somewhere in the confgiuration?
-I have no clue, but for now I can reproduce the issue...

 </details>